Morrisdata/Teleco_Market_basket_analysis/README.md

 # Teleco_Market_basket_analysis
-Basic look into market basket analysis using Teleco data
+Brief demonstration of Basket analysis and Basic time series using Teleco data.
+This is in the spirit of make something quickly and then iterate.